The-Known-Galaxy/archives/jedi/persons_of_interest/darnell_reggs/darnell_reggs.md

 They defeated a squadron of TIE and IN interceptors during this escort.

 # Section 1

 BIOGRAPHY

 Darnell Reggs, a human male, was a small cog in the Rebel Alliance machine and secured a multitude of victories for them.
 His most treacherous missions began when Rookie One, another rebel pilot, recovered the Corellia Star light freighter.

-The contents of the freighterís inner recordings highlighted Darth Vaderís plans to create advanced V38 Assaults devices that had invisibility cloaking devices.
+The contents of the freighter‚Äôs inner recordings highlighted Darth Vader‚Äôs plans to create advanced V38 Assaults devices that had invisibility cloaking devices.
 The factory that produced these was subsequently destroyed by Darnell Reggs and his team under Admiral Gial Ackbar.

 A second mission followed which involved the planet Imdaar in the Dantus Sector.
 It had been scouted out that the Imperial Navy was deploying a new set of TIE phantoms into nearby space.